-For the 2018 PIT PUF, there are two sets of language variables because of changes in how language was collected in the new CAPI questionnaire (person level) versus the old questionnaire (household level).
+For the 2018 PIT PUF, there were two sets of language variables because of changes in how language was collected in the new CAPI questionnaire (person level) versus the old questionnaire (household level).
+Variables OTHLANG, LANGSPK, and HWELLSPE were used in the old version of the questionnaire.